 Dimensions: 12.75 x 12.5 x 11 inches | Materials: Plastic, ABS and stainless steel | Capacity: 47 ounces | Features: 15-bar vibration pump, boiler temperature gauge, frontal water-tank access, adjustable coffee strength | Warranty: 1 year, limited | Price: $349

-The Gaggia Carezza is one of the best-looking espresso machines available today, graced with a retro-Italian design that signals aspirations of la dolce vita.
+The Gaggia Carezza is one of the best espresso machines, graced with a retro-Italian design that signals aspirations of la dolce vita.
 This machine also comes paired with a range of features normally found only on higher priced, semiautomatic machines: professional-grade filter baskets, automated preinfusion for optimal extraction, microfoam frothing for barista-style latte art and an automatic shut-off feature.
 A single, dual-use boiler shares duties for heating water for both espresso and steamed milk, with a 15-bar vibration pump delivering pressure to extract optimal flavor from the 18-gram-capacity portafilter basket.

 Reviewers at Good Housekeeping reported that Carezza can produce "technically near-perfect espresso test after test," gracing every pull with great color and full-bodied flavor, topped with thick crema.
 The Good Housekeeping team did run into problems while steaming milk, but other reviewers were able to produce desirable milky microbubbles for latte art after removing the wand attachment.